rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

 Could Bitcoin adoption buoy the supply chains and allow our system to sustain?
 It definitely could.
-And despite the authoritarian overreach, those in positions of power don't have, and never had, real power over money.
+And despite authoritarian overreach, and dumb attempts at CBDCs, those in positions of power don't have, and never had, real power over money.